And who by fire, who by water

 And who shall I say is calling?
 Leonard Cohen

 The second wave of COVID 19 in Siberia is a whole other beast than what came before.
 That can be said about anywhere in Russia with the addition of the slight dread here that this time winter, not summer, is around the corner.
 The first wave was all about numbers and rumors that some relative of someone you know had it.
-I was even excited at the chance to get a first-hand account when the mother of my daughter’s friend.
+I was even excited at the chance to get a first-hand account from the mother of my daughter’s friend.
 She came down to breath the fresh Altai air after 2 months of recovery from a harrowing experience with COVID.

 The second wave is hitting everywhere and everyone.
 Yellow critical care ambulances with two hazmat suited aliens in the front seat pass by almost every time you are on the Chuyskiy Trakt highway.
 There are plenty of numbers, but this time the dimensions of what is happening is captured by personal stories and loss.
 I run into someone and they tell a story, “a driver in our office died last week, mid 40s”, I look at Facebook and among my friends in big cities, a local deputy, a sociology professor, and a civil society development leader, provide detailed descriptions of their thank God no hospital, but very challenging bouts with COVID.